 If you're convinced that influencer marketing is the way to help you reach your goals, we can help you find them.
 One way to identify potential influencers is to use online conversation insights.

-Once you identify your influencers, they can become social media ambassadors on your campus.
+Once you identify your influencers, you can build an influencer program or they can become social media ambassadors on your campus.
 Some influencers may arrive on campus with a strong following that you can leverage.
 Finding these influencers and creating opportunities to collaborate with them will strengthen your authenticity and increase your audience engagement.

-Learn the ins and outs of influencer marking, as well as everything else related to social listening for higher education in our eBook—The Higher Ed Social Listening Handbook.
+Learn the ins and outs of influencer marketing, as well as everything else related to social listening for higher education in our book—The Higher Ed Social Listening Handbook.
 The handbook walks you through why social listening matters in higher education along with key metrics, how-to guides, and over a dozen campus case studies related to influencer marketing and much, much more.